-Discontinue if myelodysplastic syndrome/acute myeloid leukemia is confirmed.
+Discontinue if myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) is confirmed.
 Monitor CBCs weekly for the first month, monthly for the next 11 months then periodically thereafter; do not start therapy until recovery from hematological toxicity due to previous chemotherapy (Grade ≤1); discontinue if toxicities unresolved within 28 days after interruption (see full labeling).
 Monitor BP and heart rate at least weekly for the first 2 months, then monthly for the first year then periodically thereafter.
 Cardiovascular disorders (eg, coronary insufficiency, arrhythmias, hypertension); monitor closely.
+Discontinue promptly if posterior reversible encephalopathy syndrome (PRES) is suspected.
+Asthma.
+Aspirin sensitivity.
 Severe renal impairment or ESRD undergoing hemodialysis.
-Moderate to severe hepatic impairment.
+Severe hepatic impairment (total bilirubin >3×ULN and any AST level).
 Embryo-fetal toxicity.
+Advise females of reproductive potential to use effective contraception during therapy and for ≥6 months after the last dose.
 Pregnancy: exclude status prior to initiating therapy.
-Advise females of reproductive potential to use effective contraception during therapy and for ≥6 months after last dose.
-Nursing mothers: not recommended (during and for 1 month after last dose).
+Nursing mothers: not recommended (during and for 1 month after the last dose).

 Poly (ADP-ribose) polymerase (PARP) inhibitor.

-Concomitant antihypertensives; dose adjustments of Zejula may be needed.
+Concomitant antihypertensives; dose adjustments of niraparib may be needed.

-Nausea, fatigue, thrombocytopenia, anemia, vomiting, constipation, abdominal pain, musculoskeletal pain, decreased appetite, neutropenia, insomnia, headache, dyspnea, diarrhea, hypertension, cough, dizziness, hypomagnesemia, urinary tract infection, acute kidney injury, WBC count decreased.
+Nausea, thrombocytopenia, anemia, fatigue, constipation, musculoskeletal pain, abdominal pain, vomiting, neutropenia, decreased appetite, leukopenia, insomnia, headache, dyspnea, rash, diarrhea, hypertension, cough, dizziness, acute kidney injury, urinary tract infection, hypomagnesemia; MDS/AML, PRES.